iabhisekbosepm/Campus-Recruitment-Drive/README.md

 1.Which factor influenced a candidate in getting placed?
 2.Does percentage matters for one to get placed?
 3.Which degree specialization is much demanded by corporate?
-4.Play with the data conducting all statistical tests.
-5.Create Regression Model on Salary
-6.Create Classification Model on Placed
+4.Play with the data conducting all statistical test or proper EDA 5.Create Regression Model on Salary with all possible models 6.Create Classification Model on Placed with all possible models 7.Confussion Matrix mandatory

 # Need accuracy more than 80%

+# Steps:
+1. You need to craete your branch in this repo
+2. Submit your code in that branch
+3. Need proper Readme.MD files
+4. You can't download & import this data csv, you have to use csv from this link only

+# Please contact me, if you have any querry